Economics

 Economics studies how we make decisions to improve our wellbeing.

-Economics is a social science that examines choices and decisions at the individual, business, and national levels.
+Economics is a social science that studies choices and decisions at the individual, business, and national levels.
 It offers explanations and solutions to issues and concerns such as inflation, unemployment, crime, poverty, and the environment.
 An economics degree provides versatility and critical thinking skills for practical problem solving, which is an excellent preparation for the workplace of the future.
 Understanding models, applying quantitative analysis to real world data to examine and reveal relationships are integral parts of the economics program and build a skill set that is and will be in demand.

 Economics Honors Designation